 Flying with a baby can be stressful, but it doesn’t mean you shouldn’t do it.
 I am not a proponent of sacrificing travel for the first few years after having a child.
 In fact, I say fly as much as possible, while your baby still flies free!
 Although there is a lot to know about flying with a newborn, a baby, or a toddler, here are a few tips I’ve found to be most beneficial when flying with a baby.

-If you have a baby or toddler, the best way to travel, throughout an airport is to wear them in a baby carrier.
+If you have a baby or toddler, the best way to travel throughout an airport is to wear them in a baby carrier.
 I personally use the ErgoBaby Carrier and love it!
-Wearing them close to your body is calming for them and keeps you hands-free to pull a rolling suitcase, or juggle passports, boarding passes or other children.
+Wearing your baby close to your body is calming for your little one and keeps you hands-free to pull a rolling suitcase, or juggle passports, boarding passes, or other children.
 One of the best parts about wearing your baby through the airport is that you typically do not have to take them off to go through security.
 Although, TSA will do some additional testing after you go through the metal detector.
 It’s also much easier than lugging a stroller around for your entire vacation.
+If you absolutely must bring a stroller, I’d recommend gate-checking it so you can use it while in the airport terminal.

 NURSE/BOTTLE FEED ON TAKE OFF AND LANDING